go-air/gini/README.md

 leads some SAT users to use this format, even though there is I/O and parsing overhead by comparison to using a logic library.

+# Performance
+In applications, SAT problems normally have an exponential tail runtime distribution with a strong bias towards bigger problems populating the longer runtime part of the distribution.
+So in practice, a good rule of thumb is 1 in N problems will on average take longer than time alotted to solve it for a problem of a given size, and then one measures N experimentally.
+Very often, despite the NP nature of SAT, an application can be designed to use a SAT solver in a way that problems almost never take too long.
+Additionally, the hardest known hand-crafted problems for CDCL solvers which take significant time involve at least a few hundred variables.
+So if you're application has only a few hundred variables, you're probably not going to have any performance problems at all with any solver.

+As in almost every solver, the core CDCL solver in Gini is the workhorse and is a good general purpose solver.
+Some specific applications do benefit from pre- or in-processing, and some some applications may not be useable with such techniques.
+Other solvers provide more and better pre- or in-processing than Gini and help is welcome in adding such solving techniques to Gini.

+The core CDCL solver in Gini has been compared with that in MiniSAT and PicoSAT, two standard such solvers on randomly chosen SAT competition problems.
+In this evaluation, Gini out performed PicoSAT and was neck-in-neck with MiniSAT.
+The core CDCL solver in Gini also measures up to PicoSAT and MiniSAT in terms of "propagations per second", indicating the core routines are themselves competitive with these solvers, not only the heuristics.
+This level of performance has not to our knowledge been achieved by other sat solvers in Go, such as go-sat or gophersat.

+While the above evaluation casts a fairly wide net over application domains and problem difficulty, the performance of sat solvers and underlying algorithms are fundamentally hard to predict in any rigorous way.
+So your experience may differ, but we are confident Gini's core solver is a well positioned alternative to standard high-performance CDCL solvers in C/C++.
+We encourage you to give it a try and welcome any comparisons.

 # Concurrency
 Gini is written in Go and uses several goroutines by default for garbage collection and system call scheduling.
 There is a "core" single-goroutine